jrsmth/spring/content/02-build-spring-boot-app/README.md

     * We can set the relationships between our JPA entitites by using annotations such as `@ManyToMany`
         * Likewsie, we may wish to define a join table and can do so by using `@JoinTable`
         * We can see an example of this relationship between the `Author` and `Book` entities with the [Introductory Webapp](./exercises/introduction/src/main/java/com/jrsmiffy/springguru/introduction/domain/Book.java)
+    * JPA requires our entities to have a no-args contructor
+* Equality in Hibernate:
+    * We *can* provide a custom implementation of an entity's `hashCode()` and `equals()` methods in order to define what it means for our objects to be equal
+    * This is a contentious topic, with the most popular approach being found in this [article](https://web.archive.org/web/20171211235806/http://www.onjava.com/pub/a/onjava/2006/09/13/dont-let-hibernate-steal-your-identity.html) and Stack Overflow [post](https://stackoverflow.com/questions/5031614/the-jpa-hashcode-equals-dilemma)
+        * In summary:
+            * "Object identity is deceptively hard to implement correctly when objects are persisted to a database.
+However, the problems stem entirely from allowing objects to exist without an id before they are saved.
+We can solve these problems by taking the responsibility of assigning object IDs away from object-relational mapping frameworks such as Hibernate. **Instead, object IDs can be assigned as soon as the object is instantiated.** This makes object identity simple and error-free and reduces the amount of code needed in the domain model."
+        * TLDR: GRoT - don't bother overriding the equality
+    * If you ever did want to override the `hashcode()`/`toString()`/`equals()` methods, an example can be found in the `Book` [class](./exercises/introduction/src/main/java/com/jrsmiffy/springguru/introduction/domain/Book.java)